 Embracing My Story

-Kayla Kim Votapek 김난주 (She/Her/Hers) is a Korean American Adoptee whose upbringing includes a multiracial experience.
-She is a multi-disciplined and multi-passionate visionary and leader.
+Kayla Kim Votapek 김난주 (She/Her/Hers) is a Korean American Adoptee whose upbringing exists within the in-between—navigating a multiracial experience, cultural duality, and the complexities of identity.
+As a multi-disciplined and multi-passionate visionary, she embraces the fluidity of existence and leads with authenticity and deep-rooted values.

 Advocacy and Leadership